 #3 If the date of birth is also the same, alphabetical order of names is considered.
 Candidates whose name appears first as per the alphabetical order will be preferred in the merit list

 SSC CHSL – Selection Process for Recruitment

-Selection of the candidates for the recruitment through SSC CHSL exam comprises a 3-stage process (Tier I, Tier II and Tier III).
-Candidates have to qualify all the three phases of SSC CHSL exam and fulfill the documental needs for final recruitment through SSC CHSL.
+Selection of the candidates for the recruitment through the SSC CHSL exam comprises a 3-stage process (Tier I, Tier II and Tier III).
+Candidates have to qualify for all three phases of the SSC CHSL exam and fulfill the documental needs for final recruitment through SSC CHSL.

 Note – Tier 3 of SSC CHSL will be qualifying in nature.
 Thus, no marks will be awarded for the same.